randruc/Lazuli/doc/kernel/best_practices/think_twice_before_using_enums/think_twice_before_using_enums.rst

 It is much more difficult to see these problems and their consequences when using enumerations rather than integers, because we often rely on standard header ``<stdint.h>`` when declaring integer variables.
-We then have a convinient way to master the size of integer variables right from their declaration.
+We then have a convenient way to master the size of integer variables right from their declaration.
 Unfortunately no equivalent exists for enumerations, and its not easy to spot their size at a glance when reviewing the source code.